awslabs/Renate/doc/getting_started/how_to_renate_config.md

 That is, `x, y = dataset[i]` returns a fully-preprocessed and potentially augmented data point, ready to be passed to a torch model.

-In `renate`, transforms should, to some extent, be handled _outside_ of the dataset object.
+In Renate, transforms should, to some extent, be handled _outside_ of the dataset object.
 This is because many continual learning methods maintain a memory of previously-encountered data points.
 Having access to the _raw_, _untransformed_ data points allows us to store this data in a